Economic inequality

 Economic inequality is an umbrella term for three concepts: income inequality, how the total sum of money paid to people is distributed among them; wealth inequality, how the total sum of wealth owned by people is distributed among the owners; and consumption inequality, how the total sum of money spent by people is distributed among the spenders.
-Each of these can be measured between two or more nations, within a single nation, or between and within sub-populations (such as within a low-income group, within a high-income group and between them, within an age group and between inter-generational groups, within a gender group and between them etc, either from one or from multiple nations).
+Each of these can be measured between two or more nations, within a single nation, or between and within sub-populations (such as within a low-income group, within a high-income group, and between them, within an age group and between inter-generational groups, within a gender group and between them, etc.), either from one or from multiple nations.

 Income inequality metrics are used for measuring income inequality, the Gini coefficient being a widely used one.
-Another type of measurement is the Inequality-adjusted Human Development Index, which is a statistic composite index that takes inequality into account.
+Another type of measurement is the Inequality-adjusted Human Development Index, a composite index that accounts for inequality.
 Important concepts of equality include equity, equality of outcome, and equality of opportunity.

 Historically, there has been a long-run trend towards greater economic inequality over time.
 The exceptions to this during the modern era are the declines in economic inequality during the two World Wars and amid the creation of modern welfare states after World War II.
 Whereas globalization has reduced the inequality between nations, it has increased the inequality within most nations.
 Income inequality between nations peaked in the 1970s, when world income was distributed bimodally into "rich" and "poor" countries.
 Since then, income levels across countries have been converging, with most people now living in middle-income countries.
 However, inequality within most nations has risen significantly in the last 30 years, particularly among advanced countries.

-Research has generally linked economic inequality to political and social instability, including revolution, democratic breakdown and civil conflict.
-Research suggests that greater inequality hinders economic growth and macroeconomic stability, and that inequality of land and human capital reduce growth more than inequality of income.
-Inequality is at the center stage of economic policy debate across the globe, as government tax and spending policies have significant effects on income distribution.
-In advanced economies, taxes and transfers decrease income inequality by one-third, with most of this being achieved via public social spending (such as pensions and family benefits).
-While the "optimum" amount of economic inequality is widely debated, there is a near-universal belief that complete economic equality (Gini of zero) would be undesirable and unachievable.
+Inequality is a central issue in economic policy debate across the globe because government tax and spending policies have significant effects on income distribution.
+Research has generally linked economic inequality to political and social instability, democratic breakdown and civil conflict.
+Research also suggests that greater inequality hinders economic growth and macroeconomic stability, and that inequality of land and human capital reduce growth more than inequality of income.